kwells4/eclip_normalization/README.md

   * Column 1 - sample number, should be a unique value for each line in the file
   * Column 2 - sample name, this could be the name of the protein
   * Column 3 - cell type
-  * Column 4 - Bam file (for just read 1 or read 2) containing the clip reads
+  * Column 4 - Bam file (for just read 1) containing the clip reads.
+The peak file with the same name (but `.bam` replaced with `.peaks.bed`) is expected to be in the same folder.
-  * Column 5 - Bam file (for just read 1 or read 2) containing the input reads
+  * Column 5 - Bam file (for just read 1) containing the input reads.
+The peak file with the same name (but `.bam` replaced with `.peaks.bed`) is expected to be in the same folder.
 * `-o` `--output_dir`: Path to the output directory.
 The directory will be made.
 Default is `results`
 * `-s` `--strandeness`: If it is forwarded stranded (`stranded`, read maps to the same strand as the gene), reverse stranded (`reverse_stranded`, read maps to the opposite strand as the gene) or unstranded (`unstranded`).
 * `-f` `--flavor`: If you want the exact results from the `perl` script, choose `perl_script`.
 This adds a psudocount of 1 to the input in all cases.
 Otherwise, the default is to only use a pseudocount to determine the log fold changes.